 Limp Bizkit vocalist Fred Durst debuted his new movie The Fanatic over the holiday weekend in 52 theaters across the United States.
-The film features John Travolta, but even with a name like that attached failed to see any success.
+The film features John Travolta, but even betting on a name like that attached failed to see any success.
 According to The Hollywood Reporter, the movie grossed $3,153 across all 52 theaters, with "the highest gross was $736 at the Arena Cinelounge in Hollywood."

 The average gross per theater was $60, basically three or four people saw it per theater.